-Below is an indication of the target market of the Fund as required under MiFID II regulations.
+Below is an indication of the target market of the Fund as required under MiFID II and its supplementing regulations, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable.
 This is fully detailed in the EMT which should be made available to you before making an investment.
 If you do not believe you fit the target market of this Fund please seek advice from your professional adviser.